 Classes are held at the Capital District Women's Employment & Resource Center in Albany from 9:00 am - 3:00 pm and focus on the skills needed to obtain employment.

-Next session of FREE classes at WERC begins on March 25th.
+Next program session of FREE classes at WERC begins in September.
 More information here.

 - Workplace Expectations - Job Descriptions